Floyd Breeland

 Floyd Breeland (August 5, 1933 – August 11, 2020) was an American politician who served in the South Carolina House of Representatives from the 111th district from 1992 to 2008.

+Early life and education

-Breeland was born in St. George, South Carolina and served in the United States Army.
-He received his bachelor's degree from Allen University and his master's degree from Indiana University.
+Breeland was born in St. George, South Carolina and graduated from Williams Memorial High School.
+He served in the United States Army.
+He received his bachelor's degree from Allen University in 1955 and his masters of science degree in secondary school education from Indiana University Bloomington in 1967.

+Career

 He was a high school teacher and principal.

 He died on August 11, 2020, in Charleston, South Carolina at age 87.